sdsc-complecs/data-management/tutorials/download.md

 ## Login and Setup a Working Directory

-Let's get started by logging into Expanse with your account either directly via `ssh` or through the [Expanse User Portal](https://portal.expanse.sdsc.edu)
+Login into Expanse with your account either directly via `ssh` or through the [Expanse User Portal](https://portal.expanse.sdsc.edu)

 *Command*
 ```